-First Nations Australians' water rights
+First Nations Australians' water rights and interests must be addressed

 Water management across the Basin must be done transparently and with accountability.

 In the final section, all of the Royal Commission's 44 recommendations are listed together with a description of how the South Australian Government is addressing each recommendation and/or working to influence the responsible agency or government to address the recommendation.